B.S. in Fermentation Science and Technology Frequently Asked Questions

 Where is the program housed?

-- The Fermentation Science and Technology program is a degree program offered in the Department of Food Science and Human Nutrition, which is housed in the Gifford building (502 W. Lake St.) on the CSU campus.
+- The Fermentation Science and Technology program is offered in the Department of Food Science and Human Nutrition, which is housed in the Gifford building (502 W. Lake St.) on the CSU campus.

 - A newly renovated space has been built on the west side of the Gifford building, which houses the New Belgium Fermentation Science and Technology Laboratory.
 The space includes a brewing lab, research kitchen, sensory space and meeting room, as well as the Anheuser-Busch Foundation Quality Lab (which has a chemical/analytical space as well as dedicated microbiology space).
 A portion of the second floor of the Gifford building was also renovated to modernize our teaching kitchen and add functionality for fermented foods.

-- We are also excited to partner with the Lory Student Center where FST students can gain experiential knowledge while working in the new microbrewery facilities being built next to the historic Ramskeller Pub & Grub.
+- We are also excited to partner with the Lory Student Center where you can gain experiential knowledge while working in the new microbrewery facilities being built next to the historic Ramskeller Pub & Grub.

 How does the CSU program distinguish itself from other programs across the country?